 Apart from residential areas, polished concrete floors are popularly used in:

-Polished concrete floors are of several types, depending on the finish and concrete quality.
-In this section, we’ll be looking at the three most common varieties.
+Polished concrete floors come in several types, depending on the finish and concrete quality.
+In this section, we’ll be looking at the two most common varieties.
 Let’s check them out.

 For those who might not know, aggregates are coarse or fine-grained particles such as crushed stone and sand used in the construction process.
 In the exposed aggregate finish, the concrete surface is heavily grounded to expose the aggregates in the concrete mix.